rdefeo/stonks/README.md

 ## Requirements
-The `nhl-led-scoreboard` project has been synced to your pi.
+The [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard) project has been synced to your pi.

-The `yfinance` python package must be installed.
+The [yfinance](https://github.com/ranaroussi/yfinance) python package must be installed.
+This can be achieved by running `pip3 install yfinance`